 More often than not, you’ll find that most of your web traffic comes from mobile.
 It shouldn’t surprise you, given that nearly 60% of searches are completed from a mobile device.

 Why does it matter?
-Well, having a website that is optimised for mobile is key to SEO success.
-If all the people who visit your site on a mobile device land on your homepage and can’t navigate, get stuck because the menu doesn’t work or have to scroll by incorrectly sized images, they probably won’t stick around.
+Well, having a website that‘s optimised for mobile is key to SEO success.
+If consumers using a mobile land on your site and can’t navigate, access the menu or view incorrectly-sized images, they probably won’t stick around.